medcomdk/MedComLandingPage/docs/index.md

 Since MedCom's FHIR messages are sent over the VANS network, vendors implementing messaging standards must to be able to include the message in a VANSenvelope before sending the message.<br>
 Vendors implementing MedCom's FHIR document standards must be able to share documents in the relevant infrastructure, typically in the Danish national Document Sharing infrastructure (DDS).<br>
 Vendors should expect to demonstrate this as a part of test and certification.

+### 3.2 Note on ITB
+Some tests will be conducted using the ITB instead of Touchstone.
+[Click here to get started with ITB](assets/documents/ITBGettingStarted.md)

 ## 4 Change management and versioning